All Episodes

 They should have even been prosecuting Hunter by this time.

-And here we are three years later, and they still haven't done anything with the laptop, and we know that it implicates his own father, Joe Biden.
+And here we are three years later, and they still haven't done anything with the laptop.

-James Comer has said this is going to be an investigation into the president of the United States, Joe Biden.
+James Comer has said this is going to be an investigation into the President of the United States, Joe Biden.

-We know Joe Biden lied when he said that he never spoke to Hunter or any family member about foreign business uh dealings.
+We know Joe Biden lied when he said that he never spoke to Hunter or any family member about foreign business dealings.

 We have photographic evidence.

-We have Hunter's implications in his own laptop, uh, and then we have uh chronicled meetings that have taken place with Hunter, Joe, and foreign business partners.
+And then we have chronicled meetings that have taken place with Hunter, Joe, and foreign business partners.

-They prevented the information from coming out that they knew was true, and uh secondly, they didn't do anything about what the Bidens were involved in.
+And secondly, they didn't do anything about what the Bidens were involved in.

 Yeah, you're absolutely right.

-All right, that's almost a full year before the laptop story comes out uh by the New York Post.
+All right, that's almost a full year before the laptop story comes out by the New York Post.

-Uh but uh how is it the FBI knew that story was coming out to warn falsely uh the Facebook and Twitter because they were spying on Rudy Giuliani.
+But how is it the FBI knew that story was coming out to warn falsely the Facebook and Twitter?

 And Giuliani had one of the copies of the laptop.